aaadddiii/voxlens/README.md

 # VoxLens
-app for visually impaired people
+An app for the visually impaired.